 Helpful Mental Health Links

 NutritionThe staff at Health Services realize the importance of healthy eating and exercise.
 Not only will proper nutrition and frequent exercise make your body feel better, but they will also help you perform better in your studies.
 Eating well can be difficult among the stresses of academic work, sports, activities, and an active social life, but a proper diet will help you to excel in all of these areas.
-Health Services employs a registered dietician (RD) to help students with any questions or issues they may have.
-For appointments call 207-859-4460.
+Health Services can help students find a dietician in the local Waterville area for nutrition related care.

-Winslow Pharmacy provides medication delivery service to Colby College.
-Any prescription can be filled through Winslow Pharmacy, including all prescriptions ordered by staff at Health Services.
-For delivery of monthly maintenance medications previously filled at another pharmacy, contact Winslow Pharmacy.
+Oakland Pharmacy provides medication delivery service to Colby College.
+Any prescription can be filled through Oakland Pharmacy, including all prescriptions ordered by staff at Health Services.
+For delivery of monthly maintenance medications previously filled at another pharmacy, contact Oakland Pharmacy.
 They can have your prescription transferred and delivered to campus for your convenience.
-Call Winslow Pharmacy at 207-872-7979 for more information, or visit their website.
+Call Oakland Pharmacy at 207-465-4440 for more information, or visit their website.

 Self-Care ServicesA variety of free, self-care medications are available in the health center entrance.
 We also offer free condoms and dental dams in the health center.
 Before using any of these products, check all product warnings.
-The Colby Bookstore carries a variety of over-the-counter medications and first-aid supplies (Bookstore Medications).
+The Colby Bookstore carries a variety of over-the-counter medications and first-aid supplies.